Tough starts for Djokovic, Serena at Aus Open

 The inactivity sent his ranking down to 17th, unfamiliar territory for the men's record 17-time grand slam winner.

-Federer would challenge another qualifier in the second round but his task becomes more difficult thereafter.
+The hugely popular Federer would challenge another qualifier in the second round but his task becomes more difficult thereafter.
 If the seeds hold, the 35-year-old draws 10th seed Tomas Berdych in the third round and fifth-seed Kei Nishikori in the fourth.

 Should Federer make the quarterfinals, Murray -- pitted against Ukraine's IIlya Marchenko in round one -- likely awaits.